 When I started this blog in 2005, I made a capsule wardrobe of staples for every woman's wardrobe and in it, I had a Going Out Top.
 That was a top that was shiny, sparkly, beaded, and not too risque.
 For example, I had a blush sequined top back in the late '00s; I could wear it with bootcut jeans to the bar with friends but also styled it with ivory trousers for an afternoon wedding.
 I wore it under a black suit to glam it up for a company cocktail party, and with white jeans for one night on a cruise.

 I truly felt that such a top was timeless and would work for any woman, regardless of size and age.
 And I still think that was great advice… in 2005.
 But my friend, we are no longer the people we were in 2005.
-We don't live in the same world, and it's expected that over 15 years trends would change enough that what seemed timeless in 2005 is passe in 2021.
+We don't live in the same world, and it's expected that over the past two decades trends would change enough that what seemed timeless in 2005 is passe in 2023.

 For a while, it seemed the Going Out Top was a thing only for those under 30 who still staggered home in discount heels after Dollar Draft Night.
 As a Grown Woman, it was hard to know what to wear out.
 While we may not want to head to the dive bar for rail shots and shimmying until dawn, we still love to have a good time and look good doing it.
 I spent many years in silky camisoles with blazers and jeans and dresses.

 But times have changed and the Going Out Top is back for all of us.
 The Going Out Top is a top that isn't for work, it isn't for Sunday morning brunch, it isn't for a networking event.